How Many GCSEs Do You Take? Subjects & Options Guide

 Specialised GCSE subjects

-Specialised GCSE subjects are often more tailored towards specific career paths and aspirations.
-They often provide students with foundational knowledge which can be used for further study or apprenticeships.
-Examples of specialised GCSE subjects include:
+Specialised subjects are tailored towards specific career paths and build foundational knowledge for apprenticeships or further study.
+Examples include:

 Health and Social Care